apache/spark/docs/sql-ref-syntax-dml-insert-into.md

      + -------------- + ------------------------------ + ---------------+

  INSERT INTO students PARTITION (StudentID = 444444)
-     SELECT Name, Address FROM persons WHERE name = "Dora Williams"
+     SELECT Name, Address FROM persons WHERE name = "Dora Williams";

- SELECT * FROM students
+ SELECT * FROM students;

      + -------------- + ------------------------------ + -------------- +
      | Name           | Address                        | StudentID      |